SeekDaSky/Sok/README.md

 suspend fun read(buffer: MultiplatformBuffer, minToRead : Int) : Int
 ```

 ​	Both methods will return -1 if an error occured and the socket will be closed, calling the close handler.
 Those methods are not thread safe and only one can be performed at a time.
 Data will be read from the current buffer cursor position until the limit of the buffer.
-Without a `minToRead`parameter given, the minimum read is 1 byte.
+Without a `minToRead`parameter given, the minimum amount of data is 1 byte.

 ​	Once the read operation is performed, the cursor of the buffer will be incremented by the number of byte read and the method will return that number.